Lcariota/SWE_Project/Technology-Description.md

 # Technology Description
+Below our team has outlined the technology we've selected to create this application and the reasons why we did so.
+Below each tech is a link leading to more information about the tech above.

 ## Implementation Language
 + **Java**: For our implementation language we selected Java.
 Java's reusability allows you to write the code once and then use it across many platforms without altering the code.
 Our team opted for Java as all our members have worked in it and our very familiar with the language.
 Creating one less obstacle and letting us lean more into factions that we are less familiar with.